BoiseCodeWorks/recipe-book/README.md

 ## Requirements

-- [ ] Recipies must be rendered in a card like format
+- [ ] Recipes must be rendered in a card like format
-- [ ] Recipies have a favorite icon that changes color if it is already favorited
+- [ ] Recipes have a favorite icon that changes color if it is already favorited
 - [ ] A user should not have to re-login everytime they refresh the page
-- [ ] The main page shows all recipies regardless of whether you are logged in or not
+- [ ] The main page shows all recipes regardless of whether you are logged in or not
 - [ ] When not logged in do not show a favorite icon
-- [ ] Users have an option to view only the recipies they have created
+- [ ] Users have an option to view only the recipes they have created
-- [ ] Users have an option to view only the recipies they have favorited
+- [ ] Users have an option to view only the recipes they have favorited
-- [ ] Users can only edit their own recipies
+- [ ] Users can only edit their own recipes
-- [ ] Users can only delete their own recipies
+- [ ] Users can only delete their own recipes
-- [ ] Recipies use a soft delete (never destroy gradmas recipie)
+- [ ] Recipes use a soft delete (never destroy grandma's recipes)
-- [ ] Users can add comments to recipies
+- [ ] Users can add comments to recipes
-- [ ] Recipies show the creators name and image
+- [ ] Recipes show the creators name and image
 - [ ] Comments show the creators name and image
-- [ ] Comments show the creators name and image
-- [ ] Recipies have a like count
+- [ ] Recipes have a like count